defgsus/parking-scraper/README.md

 to build an historical archive!

+This is just a simple scraper.
+It takes web-sites or api endpoints and collects json-compatible data which is then stored to json files with the filename being the timestamp.

 Run
 ```shell script
 python main.py store
 ```

 to store a snapshot of each data source in the `./snapshot/` directory.

+Any error will be written to the `./errors/` directory.

 Add new websites and stuff to `./sources/` and test via